top of page

 take action

 Legislators need to hear your stories about menstrual access and equity in Massachusetts.
-Download our Advocacy Toolkit today for state & national research on period poverty, social media graphics to spread the word about the I AM bill and period poverty, and instructions for submitting your period stories and support for the I AM bill to the legislature.
+Download our Advocacy Toolkit today for state & national research on period poverty, social media graphics to spread the word about the I AM Bill and period poverty, and instructions for submitting your period stories and support for the I AM Bill to the legislature.

 Bill Status